 The Icon Module lets you insert icons from Font Awesome, Foundation, or WordPress into your layouts.

 The Icon module comes with a text editor, where you can enter and format text that will appear to the right of the icon.
 You can add a link, which applies to both the icon and the text.
 If you add a background color, it appears as a circle around the icon, as in the following screenshot.

-The Icon Group Module allows you to insert a group of icons and uniformly space them.
+The Icon Group Module inserts a group of icons and uniformly space them.
 You can add a link to each icon and add adjust the spacing between them.

-Unlike the Icon module, you cannot add text, but like the Icon module, you have the same style options for the icons, and you can style them either individually or as a group.
+Unlike the Icon module, you can't add text, but you have the same style options for the icons, and you can style them either individually or as a group.